Zorlin/magic-glass-legacy/README.md

 `git clone https://github.com/getglass/looking-glass-secrets.git`

 * Follow the instructions for the looking-glass-secrets repository
-* Run 'ansible-playbook site.yml -i inventory --ask-pass --ask-sudo-pass' - Looking Glass will create the "glass" user according to your preferences (set in group_vars/all).
+* To create the "glass" user according to your preferences (set in group_vars/all), run Looking Glass in "bootstrap" mode.

+`ansible-playbook site.yml -i inventory --ask-pass --ask-sudo-pass`

+* For future runs, simply use this command.

+`ansible-playbook site.yml -i inventory`

-* For future runs, simply use 'ansible-playbook site.yml -i inventory'.
-You can also add "--limit=hostgroup" to limit your runs to a specific set of hosts.
+* You can also add "--limit=hostgroup" to limit your runs to a specific set of hosts.

 Contact Us
 ==========